-I was watching an episode of Family Guy the other night.
-It was the one where Peter Griffin wins a fantasy weekend for two with the Boston Red Sox.
+There is an old episode of Family Guy where Peter Griffin wins a fantasy weekend for two with the Boston Red Sox.
 When news of this gets out various friends appear at his door, offering various unsolicited gifts which they hope will make Peter decide to take them along with him.

 The punchline comes after Quagmire and Joe Swanson have made their offers, when Cleveland turns up and says:

 “Hi, Peter.
 You know how you like $40 cash?
 Well, here’s almost $40 cash.”